svikashk/agile/agile/scrum-meetings.md

 ---
 layout: default
-title: Types of Scrum Meetings with Best Practices | Agile Library
+title: Guide To Scrum Meetings And Types of Scrum Meetings
 page_title: Ceremonies or Meetings
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 6
-description: Learn the different types of Scrum Meetings and how to run them with best practices.
-Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
+description: Scrum meetings are an essential part of scrum.
+Learn what it is and the different types of scrum meetings.
 permalink: scrum/meetings/
 author: Vikash Koushik
 date: December 12, 2018
 publisher: Zepel
 ---

 ## Scrum Ceremonies or Meetings
 {: .fs-9 .no_toc }

-Questioning the importance of a meeting isn’t new.
+## TOPICS COVERED IN THIS GUIDE:
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## What is Agile Scrum Ceremonies or Meetings?
+{: .fs-7 }

+To answer what Scrum Ceremonies or Meetings are, let us first take a step back.

+[Scrum]({{ site.url }}{{ site.baseurl }}{% link agile/scrum.md %}) is an agile framework that lets you build and deliver value to customers iteratively by running [Sprints]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-sprint.md %}), where the team timeboxes a collection of work items and completes them.

+**To ensure that a Sprint runs smoothly and the team doesn't lose focus, multiple meetings, known as Scrum Ceremonies or Meetings, are held during the lifecycle of a Sprint**.

+By running scrum meetings, teams can ensure what they build and ship at the end of the sprint is useful to customers and ultimately move the needle for the business.

+If you are someone who questions the importance of several meetings, I can understand and I don't blame you.

 There are creatives - designers, marketers, and developers - who cringe at the thought of attending a meeting.
 And then, there are product managers, engineering leaders, and executives who see value in attending several meetings every day.

 To be fair, both camps have some rather compelling points.

 Run meetings for the sake of it, you risk frustrating your team.
 From unplanned agendas to "why am I in this meeting?" and everything in between, you’ve heard them all...
-And it only gets worse with every new meeting as productivity starts to drop.

 Banish meetings altogether, you'll end up with a team optimizing on low-value bugs when you've got important [features prioritized](https://zepel.io/blog/prioritize-product-feature-backlog/?utm_source=agilelibrary&utm_medium=text&utm_campaign=scrummeetings).